BDC Hamburger Icon

 FYIDid you know

-How VR technology is changing manufacturing
+How VR and AR technologies are changing manufacturing

 Inventory management

-Logistics company DHL was among the first to incorporate AR in its inventory management.
-In cooperation with DHL customer Ricoh and wearable computing solutions expert Ubimax, it used smart glasses and AR to implement a “vision picking” pilot program in warehousing operations.
 Graphics displayed on the smart glasses guided workers through the warehouse to reduce errors and quicken the picking process.
 The smart glasses recorded necessary tracking data without the employee needing to stop and enter data into a computer.
-The pilot program proved that AR offers added value to logistics and resulted in a 15 percent efficiency increase during the picking process.
-The technology was implemented in DHL warehouses around the world.
-[See related article: The Best POS Systems of 2024]
+The pilot program proved that AR offers added value to logistics; it resulted in a 15 percent efficiency increase during the picking process.
+DHL has since implemented this technology in warehouses around the world.

-Vehicle design and build
+Product design and assembly

 Maintenance and assembly training